jgrussell/ezxlayout/README.md

    4. Create soft links to the [ezxlayout.desktop](./ezxlayout.desktop) file to add this to your menu and/or startup groups.

-      - For XFCE, you can do this by executing the following commands in the directory containing your local version of this repository:
+      - For XFCE (and likely most other desktop environments) you can do this by executing the following commands in the directory containing your local version of this repository:

         - `ln -s ${PWD}/ezxlayout.desktop ~/.local/share/applications/ezxlayout.desktop`
         - `ln -s ${PWD}/ezxlayout.desktop ~/.config/autostart/ezxlayout.desktop`

       - If you have not included this project's directory in your `$PATH` search path, you will need to edit the `Exec=` line of the [ezxlayout.desktop](./ezxlayout.desktop) file to include the absolute path to the [ezxlayout](./ezxlayout) file.

-        5- Create your personal [10-ezxlayout.rules](./10-ezxlayout.rules) file to trigger this functionality when your system detects a monitor being plugged in or unplugged via [udev](https://opensource.com/article/18/11/udev).
-(Please only do this if your are comfortable editing and debugging these files; the current approach as a very high probability of creating orphan processes on your system; proceed with caution if at all. **You have been warned!!!**)
+   5. Create your personal [10-ezxlayout.rules](./10-ezxlayout.rules) file to trigger this functionality when your system detects a monitor being plugged in or unplugged via [udev](https://opensource.com/article/18/11/udev).

+      Please only do this if your are comfortable editing and debugging these files; the current approach as a very high probability of creating orphan processes on your system; proceed with caution if at all.

+      **You have been warned!!!**

-        1- Create the template by running the following from a command line in this repository's directory:
+      1. Create the template by running the following from a command line in this repository's directory:

           `sudo cp ${PWD}/10-ezxlayout.rules /etc/udev/rules.d/10-ezxlayout.rules`

-        2- Make this script your own by updating it with a full, absolute path to the [ezxlayout](./ezxlayout) file since this will run as root:
+      2. Make this script your own by updating it with a full, absolute path to the [ezxlayout](./ezxlayout) file since this will run as root:

          `sudo vi /etc/udev/rules.d/10-ezxlayout.rules`

-        3- Load the new rule:  `sudo udevadm control --reload-rules` 4- See if the rule will work:  `sudo udevadm trigger`
+      3. Load the new rule:  `sudo udevadm control --reload-rules`

+      4. See if the rule will work:  `sudo udevadm trigger`

 # Why?